-In the opinion of the Corporation, the College complies with all the provisions of the Code, and it has complied throughout the year ended 31 July 2022.
-This opinion is based on an internal review of compliance with the Code reported to the Corporation on 6 October 2022.
+In the opinion of the Corporation, the College complies with all the provisions of the Code, and it has complied throughout the year ended 31 July 2023.
+This opinion is based on an internal review of compliance with the Code reported to the Corporation on 6 October 2023.
 The Corporation recognises that, as a body entrusted with both public and private funds, it has a particular duty to observe the highest standards of corporate governance at all times.
 In carrying out its responsibilities, it takes full account of The Code of Good Governance for English Colleges issued by the Association of Colleges in March 2015, which it formally adopted on 17 September 2015.
+The AoC has subsequently launched a revised Further Education Code of Good Governance which was adopted by the Corporation at its meeting on 5 October 2023.